“You’re alive.” A balding, short man exclaimed, peering up at me from beneath the top bunk my limp body sunk into.

-His face showed more concern then humor.
+His face showed more concern than humor.

 “Yes.”
 I confirmed.

 “What happened last night?
-She questioned.
+She demanded.

 “I wanted to hike 20 miles, and it took longer than I thought it would.”

-“Why are you doing that?”
-She demanded, as if I were a family member with a drinking problem.
+I almost felt like I were a family member with a drinking problem.

-The women lifted her eyebrows, and nodded In non-verbal agreement.
+The women lifted her eyebrows, and nodded in non-verbal agreement.

 “How far are you going every day?”
 I questioned, shifting the spot light.